joeyacevedo/joeyacevedo/README.md

 - 👋 Hi, I’m @joeyacevedo
-- 🌱 I’m currently learning Javascript, CSS, and HTML.
+- 🌱 Javascript, Python, CSS, and HTML.
 - 📫 How to reach me -> [LinkedIn](https://www.linkedin.com/in/josephacevedo/)